-The thin soils, sparse vegetation, short growing seasons, and snow-based water supply of these high elevation areas limits the amount of nitrogen that can be effectively used.
-Those conditions make the area more vulnerable to the effects of acidification and nutrient enrichment from nitrogen deposition.
+The thin soils, sparse vegetation, short growing seasons, and snow-based water supply of these high elevation areas limit the amount of nitrogen that plants can effectively use.
+These conditions make the area more vulnerable to the effects of acidification and nutrient enrichment from nitrogen deposition.
 For example, nitrogen in precipitation has increased at many western sites as a result of fertilizer use and feedlots.
 Although nitrogen is a nutrient needed for plant growth, too much nitrogen disrupts native plant communities that are adapted to low-nitrogen conditions; high nitrogen levels can advance the spread of nonnative species that increase fire frequency.
-Acidification of high alpine lakes from sulfur and nitrogen deposition can cause the loss of macroinvertebrates and fish.
+Acidification of high-alpine lakes from sulfur and nitrogen deposition can cause the loss of macroinvertebrates and fish.
 Long-term changes in the composition of algae in several alpine lakes in Yellowstone and Grand Teton are correlated with increased nitrogen.

 Naturally occurring ozone in the upper atmosphere protects life by absorbing the sun’s ultraviolet rays, while ground-level ozone is a pollutant that forms when nitrogen oxides from vehicles, power plants, and other sources combine with volatile organic compounds.
 Ozone concentrations in Yellowstone typically peak in spring rather than summer, indicating that human influences are less significant than changes in atmospheric circulation and lengthening daylight.
 Nonetheless, in addition to potentially causing respiratory problems in people, ozone levels during the growing season may be high enough to prevent sensitive species, such as aspen, from reaching full growth potential.